MetroStar/.github/README.md

-# .MetroStar
+# .github

-Trusted partner, delivering human-centered digital transformation services and solutions for the unique needs of the public sector.
+Default Community Health Files for the MetroStar organization on GitHub